 In 2000, he moved on to the Craftsman Truck Series (now the Camping World Truck Series), driving the No. 99 Ford F-150 for Roush Racing, during which time he won the Craftsman Truck Series Rookie of the Year.
 He was promoted to the Cup Series the following year, and drove the No. 97 John Deere Ford.

 In 2004, after several years of grinding it out on the track, Kurt Busch won the inaugural NASCAR Nextel Cup Championship under the new "Chase for the Championship" format.
 During that season, he earned 10 top-five finishes and 21 top-10s, with two wins at New Hampshire and one at Bristol.

 Busch left Roush following the 2005 season, and from 2006 to 2011, he raced for Penske Racing (now Team Penske).
-In the years that followed, Busch would compete for Phoenix Racing, Furniture Row Racing, and Stewart-Haas Racing.
-Today, the 43-year-old Busch drives the No. 45 Toyota for 23XI Racing.
+In the years that followed, Busch would compete for Phoenix Racing, Furniture Row Racing, Stewart-Haas Racing, and Chip Ganassi Racing.
+In 2022, Busch drove the No. 45 Toyota for 23XI Racing.

 Kurt Busch's Feuds and Controversies

 Over the course of his career, Kurt Busch feuded with a number of fellow drivers for one reason or another.
 Greg Biffle, Brad Keselowski, Jimmie Johnson, Kevin Harvick, and Tony Stewart are just a few of the drivers who Busch has had beef with.